LLNL/RAJA/docs/sphinx/tutorial.rst

 -------------
 Wave Equation
 -------------

-In this example we create a wave propagator which solves the acoustic wave equation
+In this example we create a wave propagator which solves the following equation

 .. math::
    p_{tt} = c^{2} \left( p_{xx} + p_{yy} \right), \\
    (x,y) \in [0,1] \times [0,1].

+As in the previous example we discretize the equation on a lattice with equidistant spacing between the nodes.
-To discretize the equation we consider the following difference approximations
+The discretization of the equation takes the form

 .. math::
    p^{n+1}_{i,j} = 2 p^{n}_{i,j} - p^{n-1}_{i,j} + \Delta t^2 \left( D_{xx}p^{n} + D_{yy}p^{n} \right)